rizwan-kh/rizwan-kh.github.io/content/posts/docker-cheatsheet.md

 ### Commands and their usage
 Mostly used commands are aliased above, but to explain what each does, please read on
 ```
-# to build a docker image with a certain name and certain tag, use the below Docker build comamnd
+# to build a docker image with a certain name and certain tag, use the below Docker build command
 docker build --tag imagename:tagname --file /path/to/Dockerfile